 iOS14 Automation will impose Facebook ad limits soon.

 - Facebook’s coming ad limits will take effect in February.
 You can compare Facebook’s old advertising limits with Facebook’s new advertising limits (targeted to launch February 16, 2021) to get a better understanding of what to expect.

 - We recommend you prepare for Facebook Ad Limits in a sustainable way where you will not compete with yourself in the auction and bid yourself up.

 - Perhaps the most curious workaround we’ve found so far for ad limits is Facebook page proliferation.
 The limit lives at the page level.
-So, setting up separate pages for each key geo group (App Main – US, App Main – Japan, etc.) is a clever way to expand your ad limit number without running into the platform limitations.
-You will want the additional flexibility the page hack provides to maintain the creative testing pace in standard campaigns.
+So, set up separate pages for each key geo group.
+(App Main – US, App Main – Japan, etc.) This is a clever way to expand your ad limit number.
+It also avoids running into the platform limitations.
+You will also want the additional flexibility the page hack provides to maintain the creative testing pace in standard campaigns.
 Consider breaking your Facebook page into multiple pages where the traffic is unique and will not compete:

 - Primary post-iOS 14 traffic